dpa99c/phonegap-launch-navigator/README.md

 On both Android and iOS, the "ride type" will default to "Lyft" unless otherwise specified in the `extras` list as `id`.

 See the [Lyft documentation](https://developer.lyft.com/v1/docs/deeplinking) for URL scheme details and other supported ride types.

-# Release notes
-**v3.0.1**
-Replaced legacy Apache HTTP client with OkHttp client on Android to prevent Gradle build issues

-**v3.0.0**

-Version 3 is a complete rewrite of the plugin in order to support launching of 3rd party navigation apps on Android and iOS.
-The plugin API has changed significantly, but is backwardly-compatible to support the version 2 API syntax.

-If for any reason you have issues with v3, the final release of v2 is on this branch: [https://github.com/dpa99c/phonegap-launch-navigator/tree/v2](https://github.com/dpa99c/phonegap-launch-navigator/tree/v2).
-It can be specified in a Cordova project as `uk.co.workingedge.phonegap.plugin.launchnavigator@2`.

-[cordova-plugin-actionsheet](https://github.com/EddyVerbruggen/cordova-plugin-actionsheet) has been introduced as a plugin dependency.
-It is used to display a native picker (both on Android and iOS) to choose which available navigation app should be used.
-This is used if [app](#app) is specified as `launchnavigator.APP.USER_SELECT`, which is the default in v3 if an app is not explicitly specified.

 # Reporting issues